ADU Rental Returns in Huntington Beach: Rules & Strategy

 • Gross yield on cost: roughly 13 to 18 percent

 Your net return will be lower after vacancy, maintenance, insurance, property management, utilities, property taxes, and financing.
-The point is not to promise a number but to show how the pieces fit.
 Pair realistic rent comps with firm contractor bids and your chosen financing to see the true cash flow.

 Adding an ADU is typically considered new construction in Orange County.
 The county issues a supplemental assessment for the value of the new improvement, while your original base year for the main home generally remains unchanged.
 Plan for an increase in annual taxes proportional to the added value.
 For details, review the assessor's guidance on building something new.